 St Teath has a population of around 800 but there’s a lot going on in the village.
 We have a primary school, pre-school, a Methodist Church and Parish Church, local butcher, post-office and store, village pub, cafe, and lots of organisations and events to keep you busy!
 It’s a very warm and welcoming village too, and there are frequent fund-raising events for all sorts of charities, with regular opportunities for everyone to get together.
-With Christmas not that far away, there’s the grand light switch on in the village square coming soon.
-To keep up to date with events in the village, look at our village diary.

 Then and now…